 A cloud phone system is a business VoIP (Voice over Internet Protocol) telephone system that allows you to make and receive business phone calls through your internet connection.

 Because your phone calls are managed in the cloud over the internet, you and your employees can take calls from anywhere.
 You don’t need to be physically connected via a landline, as you would in a traditional phone system.

 Cloud phone system is perfect for remote teams.
-Instead of employees giving out their personal cell phone number for business calls, they can receiving business phone calls using the virtual business phone number app on their cell phone.
+Instead of employees giving out their personal cell phone numbers for business calls, they can receive business phone calls using the virtual business phone number app on their cell phones.